filecoin-project/filecoin-docs/docs/about-filecoin/networks.md

 3. Deal shows up on-chain: once the miner receives the data, they verify it to make sure it matches the deal parameters, and then they publish the deal on the chain.

 4. Sector sealing: Once the deal shows up on-chain, the miner must still complete [generating a Proof-of-Replication and sealing the sector](https://spec.filecoin.io/#systems__filecoin_mining__sector__adding_storage).
-This process is currently estimated to take ~1.5hours for a 32GB sector on a machine that meets these [minimum hardware requirements for mining](../mine/hardware-requirements.md#general-hardware-requirements).
+This process is currently estimated to take ~1.5hours for a 32 GB sector on a machine that meets these [minimum hardware requirements for mining](../mine/hardware-requirements.md#general-hardware-requirements).

 For most storage clients, the most important metric is the time it takes from deal acceptance to deal appearance on-chain.
 This metric is the sum of steps (1) to (3) above.
-Based on current high-level benchmarks, these steps are estimated to take around ~5-10 minutes for a 1MiB file.
+Based on current high-level benchmarks, these steps are estimated to take around ~5-10 minutes for a 1 MiB file.

 ### Data retrieval